 \subsection{Analysis of Generated Questions}

-The main goal of generated questions is to optimize for downstream QA performance.
-However, it is also instructive to examine the output question-answer pairs to better understand our system's advantages and limitations.
-In Figure~\ref{fig:question_types}, we plot the question type distribution\footnote{Question type identification is based on the linguistic rules in~\citet{DBLP:conf/www/LiuBang20}.} for both the human-labeled dataset and the generated data ($\mathcal{Q}_{hybrid}$) for HybridQA.
+Although the generated questions are used to optimize for downstream QA performance, it is still instructive to examine the output QA pairs to better understand our system's advantages and limitations.
+In Figure~\ref{fig:question_types}, we plot the question type distribution for both the human-labeled dataset and the generated data for HybridQA.
 We find that the two datasets have a similar question type distribution, where ``What'' questions constitute the major type.
-However, our model generates more ``When'' and ``Where'' questions but less ``Which'' questions.
-This is because the two reasoning graphs we apply for HybridQA are bridge-type questions while ``Which'' questions are mostly about comparing.
+However, our model generates more ``When'' and ``Where'' questions but fewer ``Which'' questions.
+This is because the two reasoning graphs we apply for HybridQA are bridge-type questions while ``Which'' questions mostly compare.

 Table~\ref{tbl:question_examples} shows representative examples generated by our model.
-Most questions are fluent and exhibit encouraging language variety, such as examples 1, 3, and 4.
-Our model also shows almost no sign of semantic drift, meaning most of the questions are valid despite sometimes unnatural.
-The two major drawbacks are \textit{inaccurate reference} (in red) and \textit{redundancy} (in blue), shown in examples 2, 6, 7, and 9.
-This can be addressed by incorporating minimal supervision to guide the fusion process, \textit{i.e.}, including more flexible paraphrasing for fusion operators.
+Most questions are fluent and exhibit encouraging language variety, such as Examples~2, 3, 5.
+Our model also shows almost no sign of semantic drift, meaning most of the questions are valid despite sometimes being unnatural.
+The two major deficiencies are \textit{inaccurate references} (in red) and \textit{redundancies} (in blue), shown in Examples~1, 4, 6.
+This can be addressed by incorporating minimal supervision to guide the fusion process; \textit{i.e.}, more flexible paraphrasing in fusion.